Michigan Retail Fraud – What Defendants Need to Know

 If you have been arrested for shoplifting, it can be a major crime depending on whether it is a misdemeanor or a felony you are being charged with.
 More often than not, this will depend on how much the stolen item is worth.
 The most common types of retail fraud consist of (1) stealing, (2) shoplifting, (3) price fixing, and (4) changing price tags.

-For more information about the Michigan Retail Fraud laws and to retain Garmo & Kiste, PLC, call us at (248) 398-7100 for a free consultation.
+For more information or to retain Call us at (248) 398-7100 for a free consultation or contact us with a private message.

 Here are the item property values and the charges effective in the state of Michigan under the Michigan Retail Fraud Law: